pkivolowitz/CSC3600-S-2023/README.md

 You are approaching graduation and the real world.
 Grading standards correspondingly shift closer to the real world.

+For the "other" project, you will grade your peers.

 ## Special Note on Projects